 Green/ Yellow - No/Low Spread Orange - Moderate Spread Red - Substantial Spread Overview: School conducted as new normal Buildings open Enhanced daily screening All staff and students will have digital non-touch temperature taken to start the school day.
-At home screening procedures Planning for responding to positive cases Face coverings highly recommended for staff and students.
+At home screening procedures Planning for responding to positive cases Face coverings required for staff and students.
 Face coverings provided for all staff and students.
+SH staff and students will wear masks when required.
+Parent/guardians providing documentation from a health care provider of their child having an underlying condition which would exempt them from wearing a mask should contact the administration.
 Barriers installed in identified areas Changes to class sizes, spacing, and seating with social distancing to the extent possible.
 Utilize outdoor spaces as much as possible Lunch served in cafeteria or classrooms and meal activities continue as normal with NDE guidance.
-Rigorous handwashing before and after meals Morning school entry plan modifications Open House modifications Parent/guest limitations on building entry.
-Introduce/teach Orange-Moderate Spread plan and the Red-Substantial spread plan to students and staff to ease transition.
-Buildings open Enhanced mitigation strategies Reduced number of students in classrooms and buildings Increased physical distancing Limit playground equipment use Limit gatherings and reduced size Face coverings highly recommended for staff and students.
+Rigorous handwashing before and after meals Morning school entry plan modifications Open House modifications Buildings open Enhanced mitigation strategies Reduced number of students in classrooms and buildings Increased physical distancing Limit playground equipment use Limit gatherings and reduced size Face coverings highly recommended for staff and students.
 Directive on face coverings may occur with Directed Health Measure.
-Considerations of alternative scheduling to reduce number of students in building Pivot to hybrid model of instruction School buildings closed Schools return to Remote Learning environment Extracurricular activities and athletics discontinue School staff permitted in the school buildings on limited basis with PPE and cleaning protocols addressed.
+Considerations of alternative scheduling to reduce number of students in building Pivot to hybrid model of instruction Schools return to Remote Learning environment Extracurricular activities and athletics discontinue School staff permitted in the school buildings on limited basis with PPE and cleaning protocols addressed.